tarantool/doc/doc/reference/reference_sql/sql.rst

 Sorting order:

 * The default order is ASC (ascending), the optional order is DESC (descending).
-* NULLs come first, then BOOLEANs, then numbers (INTEGER or DOUBLE), then STRINGs, then VARBINARYs.
+* NULLs come first, then BOOLEANs, then numbers, then STRINGs, then VARBINARYs.
 * Within STRINGs, ordering is according to collation.
 * Collation may be specified with a :ref:`COLLATE clause <sql_collate_clause>` within the ORDER BY column-list, or may be default.